Mercedes-Benz W125: Racing history

 At the Eifelrennen held at the Nürburgring circuit, Mercedes entered five W125's, including one driven by Christian Kautz fitted with the new suction carburettor supercharger system.
 Kautz finished in ninth, while teammates Rudolf Caracciola and Manfred von Brauchitsch finished in second and third places.
 For the next race, Mercedes split their entries between two races which occurred within a week of another.
-Two cars were sent to the USA to compete in the Vanderbilt Cup, one of which was fitted with the suction carburettor supercharger used on Kautz's car, and three cars went to Belgium to compete in the first round of the 1937 European Championship.
+Two cars were sent to the US to compete in the Vanderbilt Cup, one of which was fitted with the suction carburettor supercharger used on Kautz's car, and three cars went to Belgium to compete in the first round of the 1937 European Championship.
 Richard Seaman finished second in the Vanderbilt, and third and fourth place were achieved in the Belgian Grand Prix.
 Following Seaman's success in the Vanderbilt with the new supercharger system, it was fitted to all of the W125s.

 The following two races were also both part of the European Championship.
 The next round in Germany saw both Mercedes and rivals Auto Union competing on home soil.
 Mercedes triumphed, as Rudolf Caracciola took his first victory of the year and Manfred von Brauchitsch followed him home in second position.
 In the next round at Monaco, the positions were reversed as von Brauchitsch won and Caracciola finished in second.
 A third Mercedes W125, driven by Christian Kautz, took third place.